How much water should I drink? 5 myths about hydration answered

 Myth or Truth: Drinking water can help me slim down.

-drank two cups of water before a meal ate less at the meal and lost more weight over 12 weeks than the group who didn't drink
+Truth.
+"If someone chooses water in place of calorie-containing beverages, overall calorie intake is less and they may lose weight," says Bonci.
+A 2010 study in the journal Obesity found that adults who drank two cups of water before a meal ate less at the meal and lost more weight over 12 weeks than the group who didn't drink water before eating.

 Myth or Truth: Staying hydrated prevents wrinkles.

-skin, which is usually the result of soap, hot water and exposure to dry air.
-And, no, unfortunately, drinking lots of water
+Myth.
+When a person is severely dehydrated, skin is less elastic.
+This is different than dry skin, which is usually the result of soap, hot water and exposure to dry air.
+And, no, unfortunately, drinking lots of water won't prevent wrinkles.

 Photo Credit: Jupiterimages/© Getty Images